paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 * **EEE**

-    A EEE component performs an electrical, electronic or electromechanical function.
+    A {term}`EEE` component performs an electrical, electronic or electromechanical function.
 At equipment level, an electrical unit is considered as a set of {term}`EEE parts <EEE part>` assembled in a single package with structure, boards, wires and connectors to support the specified functions.

 * **Mechanical**

-    A mechanical part is defined as a non-electronics part, i.e. a part that does not perform any EEE function.
-At equipment level, a mechanical unit (or mechanism) is assembled of mechanical parts - and possibly some EEE components - to support the specified functions.
+    A mechanical part is defined as a non-electronics part, i.e. a part that does not perform any {term}`EEE` function.
+At equipment level, a mechanical unit (or mechanism) is assembled of mechanical parts - and possibly some {term}`EEE` components - to support the specified functions.
 Also structural elements are considered as mechanical items.

 * **Miscellaneous**

-    Mainly for modelling reasons, the handbook considers a third category of “miscellaneous” items, as parts or assemblies that are difficult to classify as either EEE or mechanical, e.g. due to their EEE-mechanical hybrid aspects.
+    Mainly for modelling reasons, the handbook considers a third category of “miscellaneous” items, as parts or assemblies that are difficult to classify as either {term}`EEE` or mechanical, e.g. due to their EEE-mechanical hybrid aspects.

 At spacecraft level, elements from these three categories, which focus on the classification of hardware, will generally interact with software to perform the required functions.
 Software failures are discussed in the context of system level reliability prediction, as a subclass of (non-part related) {term}`systematic failures <Systematic failure>`.